-We are also committed to increasing representation of under-represented populations at our company, particularly in leadership roles.
-Over the last two years we have made conscious hiring decisions to significantly grow the number of women and diverse employees, particularly in positions of Director or above.
-In addition, as of December 31, 2022, four members of our board of directors identify as female and one member of our board of directors identifies as racially diverse.
+We are also committed to diversity, equity and inclusion and we are committed to increasing representation of under-represented populations at our company, particularly in leadership roles.
+Over the last several years we have made conscious hiring decisions to significantly grow the number of women and diverse employees, particularly in positions of Director or above.
+In addition, as of December 31, 2023, four members of our board of directors identify as female and two members of our board of directors identify as racially diverse.